Online Fair Allocations with Binary Valuations and Beyond: Allocation of Goods

-Secondly, we will show that $A^k=(A^k_1,\cdots, A^k_n)$ is MMS.
+\paragraph{MMS.} Fix an arbitrary round $k$.
 Pick an arbitrary agent $i \in [n-1]$.
 For agent $i$, assume that the number of items with the value of one that arrive between round $t=1$ and $k$ is $s_i^{k}$.
-By the description of our algorithm, items are almost evenly allocated to agents with identical binary valuations.
+By the description of our algorithm, items are almost evenly allocated to agents with identical additive binary valuations.
 Thus, it is trivial that $v_i(A_i) = |v_i(A_i)| \geq \mathsf{MMS}_i = \lfloor \frac{s_i^k}{n}\rfloor$.
 For agent $n$, if she picks item $e_k$, by the above proof of EF1, her bundle is EF, implying that her bundle is also MMS; If she does not pick item $e_k$, by the above proof of EF1, the value of her bundle is at most $a_n$ less than that of the envied agent's bundle.
 Considering that she has the priority of picking the item with the value of $b_n$ and the number of items in her bundle is at most one less than that of the other agent's bundle, it is not hard to check that her bundle is still MMS. \end{proof}

+At last, we complement the above result by showing the incompatibility of EF1 (or MMS) and USW. \begin{proposition} Given any $\alpha>0$, for the deterministic allocation of indivisible goods, no online algorithm can compute an NW allocation satisfying \begin{itemize} \item EF1 and $\alpha$-max-USW, \item or MMS and $\alpha$-max-USW, \end{itemize} even for two agents, where one agent has the additive binary valuation function, and the other agent has the additive personalized bi-valued valuation function. \end{proposition}